yieldprotocol/docs-v2/developers/smart_contracts_overview.md

 A permissioned `startPool` function can be called if the Strategy is not currently investing in any pool, to invest in the next pool set by `setNextPool`.

 After the current pool matures, anyone can call `endPool` to convert all the Strategy holdings into underlying.

+# Utility Contracts

+The Yield v2 protocol doesn't directly reuse any other smart contract implementations.
+Any general use smart contracts needed were reimplemented and stored in the yield-utils-v2 repository.

+## AccessControl

+The access control contract was adapted from OpenZeppelin's AccessControl.sol and is inherited from most other contracts in the Yield Protocol.

+A role exists implicitly for each function in a contract, with the ROOT role as the admin for the role.

+If the `auth` modifier is present in a function, access must have been granted to the caller by an account with the admin role for the function role.
+This admin role will usually be ROOT, but that can be changed.

+An `admin` modifier exists to restrict functions to accounts bearing the `admin` role of a given other role.
+This is not used outside AccessControl.sol.

+An account belonging to the admin role for a function can grant and revoke memberships to the function role.

+The ROOT role is special in that it is its own admin so that any member of ROOT can grant and revoke ROOT permissions on other accounts.

+There is a special LOCK role, that is also an admin of itself, but has no members.
+By changing the admin role of a function role to LOCK, no further changes can ever be done to the function role membership, except users voluntarily renouncing to the function role.

+## ERC20 and ERC20Permit

+The Yield Protocol ERC20 contracts borrow heavily from the DS-Token implementation.
+The ERC2162 extension is taken from WETH10, which was taken in turn from Yield v1.

+## Timelock

+The Yield Protocol uses its own implementation of a Timelock, derived from Compound’s original contract, but inheriting from AccessControl and implementing a different pattern to set the earliest time that an execution can be done.

+## EmergencyBrake

+The EmergencyBrake stores the instructions to remove the orchestration between contracts, which is intended to be used in emergency situations to easily isolate parts of the protocol.